ArsanySafwat/Mini-Project-2-Advanced-SQL-Data-Warehouse-Business-Analytics/README.md

 highest-revenue states but are both net unprofitable overall.

 ## Tools
-Assistance of AI
+-Assistance of AI

-SQL Server (T-SQL)
+-SQL Server (T-SQL)